iffybooks/host-a-website-at-home/README.md

 <div style="page-break-after: always;"></div>

 ❏ First you'll set a password for the current user.
-Type `passwd` at the command prompt, then press enter.
+Type `passwd` at the command prompt, then press **enter**.

 <img title="" src="images/vlcsnap-2024-05-04-18h08m03s537_border.png" alt="" data-align="center" width="382" style="padding-bottom: 1em;">

-❏ For the current pasword, type `orangepi` and press **enter**.
+❏ For the current password, type `orangepi` and press **enter**.
 You won't see any characters appear onscreen as you type.
 Then choose a new password and enter it.
 Write down your new password and/or store it in a password manager app.

 <img title="" src="images/vlcsnap-2024-05-04-18h08m29s906_border.png" alt="" data-align="center" width="385" style="padding-bottom: 1em;">

 You're currently logged in as a user called `orangepi`.
 Next you'll switch to the `root` user and change its password.

-❏ Type `su root` and press enter.
+❏ Type `su root` and press **enter**.
 At the prompt, enter the default password `orangepi`.

 <img title="" src="images/vlcsnap-2024-05-04-22h40m23s942_border.png" alt="" width="390" data-align="center" style="padding-bottom: 1em;">

-❏ Now type `passwd` and press enter to set a new password for your `root` account.
+❏ Now type `passwd` and press **enter** to set a new password for your `root` account.

 <img title="" src="images/vlcsnap-2024-05-04-22h41m36s044_border.png" alt="" width="324" data-align="center" style="padding-bottom: 1em;">